Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 #### Reviewing social media content

-For social media, there are a lot of considerations depending what you are working with.
+For social media, there are a lot of considerations depending on what you are working with.
 In the wild, the main problem I run into is no descriptions for non-text content.
 Whether it’s an absence (missing alt text, captions, or transcription) or overload (flashing images, autoplay) there’s a lot of